 Use Electronic Signature Pages

 The more transaction-specific information a merchant can capture, the better.
-This might include having customers sign an electronic signature page when completing a purchase online.
-First, this helps the customer understand what they are buying and the terms they’re agreeing to.
-Second, it provides you with essential documentation to dispute future chargebacks.
+This might include having customers sign an electronic signature page when completing an online purchase.
+Requiring a signature helps customers understand what they are buying and the terms they’re agreeing to.
+It also provides the merchant with essential documentation to dispute future chargebacks.
 Both factors can help reduce friendly fraud.

 Keep Great Customer Records and Account Histories

-While it might be difficult to reduce friendly fraud chargebacks from happening, you can certainly prevent friendly fraud profit losses.
-Keeping detailed transaction records will help make a representment case more effective and thereby recoup more profits.
+A risk-mitigation plan can dramatically reduce friendly fraud chargebacks.
+When chargebacks do occur, however, strategic representment can decrease profit losses.
+Maintaining detailed transaction records will help make a representment case more effective and thereby recover more profits.

 Ideally, details of each transaction will be archived automatically.
-Merchants should keep a record of the customer’s phone number, IP address, electronic signature page, delivery tracking information and detailed notes of any customer correspondences.
-This simple act can save your business a lot of headaches and profit losses.
-Better safe than sorry.
+Merchants should keep a record of the customer’s IP address, electronic signature page, and delivery tracking information … plus detailed notes of any customer correspondences.
+This relatively simple act can save merchants time, headaches, and revenue.

 Get Professional Help

 The popularity of ecommerce—and mobile commerce—will continue to grow, but fraud techniques will evolve just as quickly.
-If you don’t take a proactive approach to chargeback prevention and disputes, you’re endangering your business’s long-term stability.
+Merchants who don’t take a proactive approach to chargeback prevention and disputes are endangering their business’s long-term sustainability.

 That’s why merchants need professional help.
 If you’re a merchant worried about the threat of friendly fraud, download our free friendly fraud eBook.
-We share tons of innovative and unique tactics to reduce friendly fraud, tips you won’t find anywhere else.
-Plus, we expose what’s really happening in the payment industry, giving you a no-holds-barred look at what is causing this chargeback fraud.
+We share innovative and unique tips to reduce friendly fraud.
+Plus, we expose what’s really happening in the payment industry, giving you a no-holds-barred look at the root causes of chargeback fraud.